Skip to content

 Report Deliverables

-• Technical blueprint for Blue–Green Infrastructure in Bahrain: bioswales, detention and retention basins, permeable pavements, green roofs, wetlands, rain gardens, and rainwater harvesting at building and district scale.
+• Blue-Green Infrastructure Assessment: Examines bioswales, detention and retention basins, permeable pavements, green roofs, rain gardens, wetlands, infiltration systems, and rainwater harvesting.

 The Five Strategic Pillars